Background & Trigger

 Private institutions are still free to send children to armed forces as any 12th standard pass candidate can appear for UPSC and follow the procedure.

-Letting private parties to open sainik schools and military schools is a big losing proposition and should be stopped immediately by respective state govts including recognition and aid.
+Letting private parties to open sainik schools and military schools are a big losing proposition and should be stopped immediately by respective state govts including recognition and aid.

 Girls should be considered now since women are already part of the armed forces, the state may decide if they want co-ed or separate school for girls like in Karnataka (Kittur SS).